apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 **`ZOOKEEPER_QUORUM`**

-This environment variable sets zookeeper quorum.
+This environment variable sets ZooKeeper quorum.
 The default value is `127.0.0.1:2181`.

 **Note**: You must specify it when starting a standalone dolphinscheduler server.
 Like `master-server`, `worker-server`, `api-server`.

 **`ZOOKEEPER_ROOT`**

-This environment variable sets zookeeper root directory for dolphinscheduler.
+This environment variable sets ZooKeeper root directory for dolphinscheduler.
 The default value is `/dolphinscheduler`.

 ### Common